What is the 'usual fostering limit'?

 • The foster children are all siblings in relation to each other

-• Exemptions can only be granted by the local authority within whose area the foster carer lives, and only in relation to specific placements (in which case they must set out the terms as detailed below), and
+• Exemptions can only be granted by the local authority within whose area the foster carer lives, and only in relation to specific foster children who are currently living with the foster carer (in which case they must set out the terms as detailed below), and

 • A local authority cannot grant an exemption to the usual fostering limit to a foster carer living outside of its area